-BDIVISION 5.
-The developer may show that and ing the provisions of Section 21 of the District of Salmon Arm Zowing By Law 1976 No. 1180, but subject to the provisions of the Bare Land Strata Regulations enacted pursuant to the Strata Mibles Act, subdivide the Land by way of a Bare Land Strata plan and create thereby one hundred and one (101) Bare Land Strata lots, common areas) roads and access routes all of a size, configuration and in locations more particularly shown on the plan attached hereto as Schedule "C" hereof (hereinafter called the "Subdivision"), together with one strata lot containing an existing house, located thereon at the date of this agreement. providing such subdivision may be in phases of not less than ten (10) lots per phase
+The District of Salmon New Zoning My Law 1976 No. 1180, but subject to the District of Salmon New Zoning My Law 1976 No. 1180, but subject to the provisions of the Barg Land Strata Regulations enacted pursuant to the Strata Tibles Act Subdivide the Land by Way of a Bare Land Strata plan and create thereby one hundred and one (101) Bare Land Strata lots, common areas, roads and access routes all of a size, configuration and in locations more particularly shown on the plan attached hereto as Schedule "C" hereof (hereinafter called the "subdivision"), together with one strata lot containing an existing house, located thereon at the date of this agreement "providing such subdivision may be in phases of not less than ten (10) located par phase for per phase